COSC3020/recurrence-analysis-noahvogt1/README.md

 # Recurrence Analysis -- Mystery Function
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+I used the internet to help remember how to solve that summation.
+It just popped up how to do it in the google thing answer.

 Analyze the running time of the following recursive procedure as a function of
 $n$ and find a tight big $O$ bound on the runtime for the function.
 You may